Contributing Code with Pull Requests

 Make a new branch via Desktop by clicking this icon:

-Type in the name and click Create new branch.
+Type in the branch name and click Create new branch.

-The new branch will be automatically selected.
-Click the Publish button to make a copy on GitHub.
-(The button changes to Sync once the branch is published to your account.)
+The new branch is automatically selected.
+Click the Publish button to upload the branch to your fork on GitHub.
+(The button changes to Sync once the branch has been published.)

 You can freely edit code files, configurations, etc., in your working copy.
 You can make new branches in your working copy to experiment, then throw them away.
 Nothing counts until you publish and sync your changes.
 And thanks to the magic of